joenap/lazynet/README.md

 ## Performance
 lazyhttp can currently achieve a rate of about 1300 requests per second.

-## Status
+## History

+2015: The original concept was explored [here](https://stackoverflow.com/questions/31869593/yielding-a-value-from-a-coroutine-in-python-a-k-a-convert-callback-to-generato)

-lazyhttp was developed over 3 days as an experiment and proof of concept.
+2019: lazyhttp was developed over 3 days in a hackathon as an experiment and proof of concept.
 It is considered pre-alpha status.
 It is not used in any production system today.

+2023: Updated to use current asyncio interface.
+Removed Tornado as a dependency, which used only for the thread policy.
+Considered beta now.